bhirsch42/blog/content/post/not-play-the-game.md

 > Q: Why do stories have to follow this structure?

-> A: It's not that stories have to follow this structure, it's that, without some semblance of this structure, it's not recognizable as a story.[^2]
+> A: It's not that stories have to follow this structure, it's that, without some semblance of this structure, it's not recognizable as a story.

 And then later: